Skjoldrun/Winsomnia/README.md

 # Winsomnia.VBS

 This is a rudimentary Visual Basic Script to press a virtual key with a loop and timer.
 This can be used to test virtual keys on the system.
 It is scripted to press the `F18` every 4 minutes.
+Once started you have to kill the Process to stop the script from running.

 # Build and Test